KremBwl/ChatElemetn/README.md

 # ChatElemetn
-Dialogue chat element practice using fragments and recyclerview
+Dialogue chat element practice using Fragments and RecyclerView